 American Meat Institute: Environmental Regulatory Update, Kansas City, Missouri, March 2012.

 Defending a City’s Right to Expand Water and Sewer Services in Missouri, Jefferson City, Missouri, November 2009.

-Accessing Public Information: FOIA Requests and Open Records Laws, Kansas City, Mo., November 2009.
+Accessing Public Information: FOIA Requests and Open Records Laws, Kansas City, Missouri, November 2009.

-Climate Change and Sustainability: The Next Wave of Business Regulation and Litigation, Kansas City, Mo., June 2008.
+Climate Change and Sustainability: The Next Wave of Business Regulation and Litigation, Kansas City, Missouri, June 2008.